Western music remembers Ian Tyson

 Tyson’s music career went from Vancouver to Toronto to New York City to Nashville to Elko, Nevada.
 Tyson and Sylvia Fricker launched their music careers together as a folk duo in 1959, known simply as Ian and Sylvia.
 They were married and produced music together through the 1960s, and in the 1970s they started developing solo careers.
 They divorced in 1974.

-Tyson continued producing solo albums, and Neal Young, Judy Collins, Bobby Bare, Moe Bandy and Suzy Boggus covered songs he had written.
+For the rest of his career, Tyson produced solo albums, and Neal Young, Judy Collins, Bobby Bare, Moe Bandy and Suzy Boggus covered songs he had written.
 In 2010 “Someday Soon” was honored by the Western Writers of America as one of the “Top 100 Western Songs” of all time.

 McMahan had met Tyson in Nashville in the 1970s, when they were both trying to make it as musicians and songwriters.